karen-accontech/tmp1/README.md

 # tmp1

-This is a temporary project for experementing cocoapod.
+This is a temporary project for experimenting cocoapod.